One dead as storms batter flooded Britain

 Parts of southwest England have been under water for weeks after heavy rain in February followed the wettest January in nearly 250 years.
 More recently, areas around the River Thames to the west of London, along an important economic corridor, have been inundated.

-The government, which has been criticized for reacting too slowly to the floods, has promised to spend whatever is needed on the relief effort.
+The government, which has been criticised for reacting too slowly to the floods, has promised to spend whatever is needed on the relief effort.

 But opposition Labour party members of parliament on Thursday accused the government of rehashing old announcements on funding to repair and reinforce transport infrastructure and presenting them as new money.